rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part08/README.md

 1. Instance methods on an instance to be determined at runtime
 1. Constructors

-In this chapter, we will be using three functional interfaces in our examples.
-We will use more in the next chapter.
-Remember from Chapter 2 that Predicate is a functional interface that takes a single parameter of any type and returns a boolean .
+Remember that Predicate is a functional interface that takes a single parameter of any type and returns a boolean.
 Another functional interface is Consumer , which takes a single parameter of any type and has a void return type.
 Finally, Supplier doesn’t take any parameters and returns any type.